fornoffs/microfluidics-mm-registration/README.md

 # Mother Machine Timeseries Registration Analysis

-This repository contains the implementation and evaluation of automated rigid image registration methods for time-lapse microscopy data from Mother Machine (MM) devices.
+This repository contains the implementation of automated rigid image registration methods for time-lapse microscopy data from Mother Machine (MM) devices.
 The work focuses on rotation and translation correction in MM time series using three main approaches: Hough Transform (HT), phase cross-correlation (XCorr), and ORB (Oriented FAST and Rotated BRIEF) feature-based methods.

 **BA Thesis Project** - A demonstration of different registration methods for MM time series analysis.

 ## Overview

-The project implements and compares three registration approaches:
+The project implements three registration approaches:
 - **Hough Transform (HT)**: Line-based rotation estimation
 - **Phase Cross-correlation (XCorr)**: Translation correction in the Fourier domain
 - **ORB**: Feature-based method for both rotation and translation